Understanding Regression (Part 1): Getting Started

 Residual standard error: 7.742 on 351 degrees of freedom

-When we run a regression model, we’re typically interested in one or both of these goals:
+When we run a regression model, we’re typically interested in one or more of the following goals:

 What distribution might have generated this data?